AmplitudeAudio/sdk/docs/content/docs/get-started/03-installation.md

 cmake --build build --target install
 ```

-The SDK installs itself in the same directory as the sources, in the `sdk` folder.
+The SDK installs itself in the same folder as the sources, in the `sdk` directory.

 ## Install the SDK